emiraydin/ratelimiter/README.md

 * Requests hit multiple limits (multi limit tests)
 * Requests blocked before the bucket expired, but allowed after (expire tests)

+To run these tests, install mocha globally with `npm install -g mocha`, then run `mocha` command after navigating to the root of the application.

-All tests (9/9) should be passing; if there is a problem, it might be because of your processing power, i.e. the speed your computer sends each request.
+**Note:** All tests (9/9) should be passing; if there is a problem, it might be because of your processing power, i.e. the speed your computer sends each request.
 Increasing timeouts in tests should solve such problem, if it ever happens.
-To run these tests, install mocha globally with `npm install -g mocha`, then run `mocha` command after navigating to the root of the application.

 ## Customizing the Application